-The plug-in requires Eclipse 3.5 or later and a Java 1.5 compatible Java runtime environment (JRE).
-However, using the latest available Eclipse version and an upto-date JRE is recommended.
+For use with Jamaica 8, Eclipse 4.4 or later, a Java 1.7 compatible Java runtime environment (JRE) and version 1.3.1 of the Eclipse plug-in are required.1 Using the latest available Eclipse version and an up-to-date JRE is recommended.
 The following instructions refer to Eclipse 3.5.
 The menu structure of other Eclipse versions may differ slightly.

 The plug-in may be installed from the update site provided on the aicas web servers, or, if web access is not available, from a local update site, which may be set up from a ZIP file.
-To install the plug-in from the aicas web servers, select the menu item add the update site https://aicas.com/download/eclipse-plugin and install JamaicaVM Tools.
-The plug-in is available after a restart of
+To install the plug-in from the aicas web servers, select the menu item add the update site https://aicas.com/download/eclipse-plugin and install JamaicaVM Tools.2 The plug-in is available after a restart of Eclipse.
+To perform an update, select Help > Check for updates....
+You will be notified of updates.

-'''

 Help > Install New Software...,

-'''